Eating Healthy When Short on Time

 Eating Healthy When Short On Time

-Are You Short On time?
-Don’t know how to eat healthy when are you running out of time?
+Are You Short On Time?
+Don’t know how to eat healthy when you run out of time?
 No worries!
-Here are a few easy-to-implement, simple tips for eating healthy when short on time or on the go.
+Here are a few easy-to-implement, simple tips for eating healthy when short on time or the go.

 Changing our eating habits can be challenging, so thinking of small things can be an easy, inexpensive, and quick way to help us make better nutrition choices.

-A good rule of thumb when eating healthier is consuming foods that have five ingredients or less.
+When eating healthier, a good rule of thumb is to consume foods with five ingredients or fewer.
 If you look at store-bought salad dressings, they can have many ingredients.

-Another benefit is that it can be a lot less expensive!
-Today, with our busy multitasking world, time is the biggest obstacle to eating healthy.
+Another benefit is that it can be much less expensive!
+Today, in our busy, multitasking world, time is the biggest obstacle to eating healthy.

 However, there are some easy solutions, and if you prioritize eating, things can start to fall into place.

-You can have pre-made healthy snacks for your family in just 15 minutes.
-I recommend making a batch of healthy snacks that you can grab throughout the day to keep everyone happy.
+In just 15 minutes, you can have pre-made healthy snacks for your family.
+I recommend making a batch of healthy snacks you can grab throughout the day to keep everyone happy.

-3. Cook extra meat and store it in the freezer for later use.
+3. Cook Extra Meat and Store it in the Freezer

-We all know that dinner can be tricky, but there are many options available for you.
-So, when you have some extra time, cook some meats and storing them in portions to use later in recipes.
+We all know that dinner can be tricky, but there are many options available.
+So, when you have some extra time, cook some meat and store it in portions to use later in recipes.
 Frozen pre-cooked ground beef or chicken can be used in casseroles and soups and save time on preparation.

 1. Cook a few meals on the weekend and freeze them for lunches during the week.

-2. Hard-boiled eggs and fresh avocado’s making a great quick lunch.
+2. Hard-boiled eggs and fresh avocados make a great quick lunch.
 They pack very quickly.

-4. Try to microwave foods faster than cooking them in the oven or on the stovetop.
+4. Try to microwave foods faster than cooking them in the oven or stovetop.

 5. Leftovers are a great quick meal the next day.